 Furthermore, there are numerous My Tutor reviews that report customers struggling to get refunded for missed lessons.
-According to MyTutor this is because it is up to the tutor to authorize a refund, not the site themselves, which is obviously a trust-based system prone to abuse by dishonest tutors.
+According to MyTutor, this is because it is up to the tutor to authorize a refund, not the site itself, which is obviously a trust-based system prone to abuse by dishonest tutors.

 Quality of MyTutor.co.uk

-As such, they are surely the best people to help coach teenagers through GCSE’s and A-levels.
+As such, they are surely the best people to help coach teenagers through GCSEs and A-levels.
 As some negative MyTutor reviews point out, this system comes with many issues.
-University students are not qualified tutors and as such are not always aware of changing curricula.
+University students are not qualified tutors and, as such, are not always aware of changing curricula.

-Qualified tutors are experienced at explaining difficult problems to students, however with the tutors from this site it is touch and go whether you will receive someone who is both knowledgeable and good at explaining things.
-If you get a good tutor then great, but if you are not so lucky it could be enough to put you off online tutoring altogether.
+Qualified tutors are experienced at explaining difficult problems to students.
+However, with the tutors from this site, it is touch and go whether you will receive knowledgeable and good at explaining things.
+If you get a good tutor, then great, but it could be enough to put you off online tutoring altogether if you are not so lucky.

 Many of the negative reviews about the website on Trustpilot and Looking Glass have responses under them from MyTutor themselves, offering apologies and numbers to call where they can try and resolve their issues.
-On the surface this looks like a dedicated and helpful customer service.
+On the surface, this looks like dedicated and helpful customer service.

-However, there are numerous My Tutor UK reviews that suggest the website’s customer service is quick to offer help but slow to actually provide it.
-There are complaints of customers being left endlessly on hold when phoning the help lines, and that even when they do get through, MyTutor is limited in how much they can help.
-This is because, as mentioned above, refunds have to be authorized by the tutors themselves and can take up to two weeks to come through if this is not done.
+However, numerous My Tutor UK reviews suggest the website’s customer service is not quick to offer help but slow actually to provide it.
+There are complaints of customers being left endlessly on hold when phoning the helplines, and that even when they do get through, MyTutor is limited in how much they can help.
+As mentioned above, refunds have to be authorized by the tutors themselves and can take up to two weeks to come through if this is not done.

 Website / Mobile App Usability

 Unfortunately, many reviews claim that the messaging system is notoriously buggy.
-One customer discovered to their horror that any message sent by a parent or student can be seen by every tutor on the site, not just the one they were messaging.
-This led to the customer receiving unsolicited messages and offers from tutors who they had no interest in contacting.
+One customer discovered to their horror that any message sent by a parent or student could be seen by every tutor on the site, not just the one they were messaging.
+This led to the customer receiving unsolicited messages and offers from tutors they had no interest in contacting.

-There is no mobile app for customers, just for tutors, and the virtual classroom is reportedly very band-width hungry, requiring you to have a very good internet connection if you want to avoid lag and dropped calls.
-This wouldn’t be such as problem if the technical support wasn’t so ineffective at helping customers overcome these issues.
+There is no mobile app for customers, just for tutors, and the virtual classroom is reportedly very band-width hungry, requiring you to have an excellent internet connection if you want to avoid lag and dropped calls.
+This wouldn’t be such a problem if the technical support weren’t ineffective at helping customers overcome these issues.

-- You can meet tutors for free before booking lessons with them
+- You can meet tutors for free before booking lessons with them.

-- Wide variety of tutors offering help with A-levels, GCSE, and University entrance exams
+- Wide variety of tutors offering help with A-levels, GCSE, and University entrance exams.

-- Young tutors who can better relate to teenagers and the struggle of GCSE/A-level exams
+- Young tutors who can better relate to teenagers and the struggle of GCSE/A-level exams.

-- No subscription or sign up fees
+- No subscription or sign-up fees.

-- School partnership program to help students struggling with their academic studies
+- School partnership program to help students struggling with their academic studies.

-- Refunds are difficult to claim unless the tutor is honest enough to authorize one within two days
+- Refunds are difficult to claim unless the tutor is honest enough to authorize one within two days.

-- Most courses are focused on the English education system with limited support for other UK syllabuses
+- Most courses are focused on the English education system with limited support for other UK syllabuses.

-- Tutors are often undergraduate university students and are therefore not qualified tutors with experience explaining difficult concepts
+- Tutors are often undergraduate university students and are therefore not qualified tutors with experience explaining difficult concepts.

-- Some tutors are prone to rudeness, condescension and sometimes dishonesty
+- Some tutors are prone to rudeness, condescension, and sometimes dishonesty.